sajswl/encryptonize-core/documentation/api/api-v2.md

 | object           | Object           | The object            |

 ## DeleteRequest
-The structure used as an argument for a `Delete` request.
+The structure used as an argument for a `storage.Delete` request.
 It containers the Object ID of the Object the client wishes to delete.

 | Name      | Type   | Description           |
 |-----------|--------|-----------------------|
 | object_id | string | The object identifier |

 ## CreateUserRequest
-The structure used as an argument for a `CreateUser` request.
+The structure used as an argument for a `storage.CreateUser` request.
 It contains a list of scopes defining which endpoints the user has access to.
 Possible scopes are `READ`, `CREATE`, `INDEX`, `OBJECTPERMISSIONS`, and `USERMANAGEMENT`.

 | Name        | Type             | Description                                      |